 “Quilting as a Design Element” (Lecture $375)

 How do you choose quilting designs?
 With the explosion of machine quilting, new design ideas are everywhere.
-Whether you are hand or machine quilting, you need ideas on how to choose quilting designs that will complement, not cover, your piecing.
-As a long arm quilter and a teacher of machine quilting on a domestic machine, I share a wealth of ideas on building a design library, and talk about how to apply these ideas to make your own quilts sing.
+Whether you are hand or machine quilting, Allison helps you explore ideas on how to find quilting designs that complement, not cover, your piecing.
+As a long arm quilter and a teacher of machine quilting on a domestic machine, I share a wealth of ideas on building a design library and talk about how to apply these ideas to make your own quilts sing.
 Lots of examples help you choose designs and plan from the very first steps of choosing your pattern and fabrics.

 “I just wanted to write and thank you for your fascinating lecture on Quilts Around the World.
 We received such great feedback from the guild members who really enjoyed your presentation.
 You have the most amazing collection of fabrics, clothing, beading and quilts; it’s obviously been a passion of yours for many years, and it showed in your lecture.
 Thank you again, it’s not easy to find a lecturer who appeals to a large group of quilters each with their own talents and interests.”

 – Judy Chase, Program Committee